ku1ik/bitpocket/README.md

 ### Automatic sync with cron

-Add following line to your crontab to run bitpocket every 5 minutes:
+Add following line to your crontab to synchronize every 5 minutes:

     */5 * * * * cd ~/BitPocket && nice ~/bin/bitpocket cron